ohcnetwork/leaderboard/README.md

 ## How to add a new member?

-Create a new markdown file with the github user name in the `contributors` folder.
-For example, if you want to add `john-doe` as a contributor, create a file named `john-doe.md` in the `contributors` folder.
+Create a new markdown file with the GitHub user name in the `contributors` folder.
+For example, if you want to add `john-doe` as a contributor, and create a file named `john-doe.md` in the `contributors` folder.

 The file should contain the following content: